RHUL-CS-Projects/graphfellow/docs/settings.md

   travellers: {}, // config settings for _all_ travellers
   labels: {},     // config settings for _all_ labels
-  resources: []   // array of resource values for external resouces (i.e., sprite bitmaps) }
+  resources: []   // array of resource values for external resouces (i.e., sprite bitmaps)
+  data: {}        // your own values (available as .data) but not used by GraphFellow }
 ```